 As a result, we can conclude that organ meat from grass-fed and pasture-raised animals (such as beef) is an excellent source of highly bioavailable and easy-to-digest essential nutrients, including carbohydrates, fat, protein, minerals, vitamins, cofactors and more.

-Health Benefits of Organ Meats
+Health Benefits of Eating Organ Meat

 By eating animals from nose to tail, rather than eating muscle meat only, you can obtain all of the nutrients your body needs to perform optimally.